fons/functional-cpp/README.md

 One self-imposed limitation was to avoid `weird`syntax or to overload operators away from their semantics.

+The goal is to provide some examples of the us of functional techniques in C++ using existing language features and libraries.

+This does not cover template meta-programming in case you were wondering.

 ### Why
 It's a great way to explore functional programming and C++, neither of which are well served by this approach.